 If a student is already in the U.S. on a student visa at another school, and wishes to transfer to Eastern, either to the same academic level, or to enter a new degree program at the next level, the student must ask his/her current school to transfer his/her SEVIS record to Eastern.

 1. Apply to Eastern and be accepted to the program.

 2. Fax or scan copies of current immigration documents to the Office of International Student and Scholar Services for review.

 3. Prepare financial documents as instructed, and pay a required deposit.

 4. Submit the required health forms found on the Student Health Center webpage

-5. Use the Eastern University Transfer Form to request the transfer of the SEVIS record from the transfer-out school.
+5. Request the transfer of the SEVIS record from the transfer-out school.

 6. Comply with all policies at the transfer-out school.